pnp/List-Formatting/view-samples/tile-layout-example-with-image/README.md

 ![Color status field](./tile-layout.png)

 This format takes advantage of the `tileProps` property to create tiles in the Tiles layout for the view.
-To see the tiles, switch your view to the Tiles layout after you've added the JSON.
+To see the tiles, switch your layout to the Tiles layout after you've added the JSON.

 ## View requirements
 - The format expect the following fields: